hiperbrain

 Because bundling is commutative and order-independent, contributions from thousands of people fold into the same memory without any coordination.
 Every fact a visitor teaches is stored as a tiny text triple (subject, relation, object) and shared with everyone.

-Each browser rebuilds the brain locally from those triples and streams new ones live as other people teach them.
-The vector math is identical for all - only the knowledge is shared, and it grows every minute.
+The brain is assembled from those triples on the server and answers your questions there, so it can hold the entire collective memory - hundreds of thousands of facts - without every visitor having to download and rebuild it.
+New facts stream in live as other people teach them.
+The vector math is identical for everyone; only the knowledge is shared, and it grows every minute.
 The brain you interact with is, quite literally, the sum of everyone who came before you.
+(With the @hiperbrain/core SDK you can rebuild and run that very same brain locally, too.)

-• Server (Supabase / Postgres): stores the shared facts as text triples and broadcasts new ones over a realtime channel.
-It never stores or computes vectors.
+• Database (Supabase / Postgres): stores the facts as text triples and broadcasts new ones over a realtime channel.

-• Live sync: when anyone teaches a fact, it is written to Postgres and pushed to every connected browser, which folds it into its local brain instantly.
+• Live sync: when anyone teaches a fact, it is written to Postgres, broadcast to every connected browser, and folded into the server brain so recall reflects it.

 • Moderation: every write passes server-side input validation, a content blocklist, per-IP rate limiting, duplicate detection and a global capacity cap before it is accepted.

-Reads are cached briefly and paginated, so the shared brain can grow well beyond a single database page without the client ever noticing.
+Reads are cached briefly and the brain is reused between queries, so the shared brain can grow far beyond a single database page while recall stays fast.

 You drive the brain with one input box and a tiny, predictable grammar.
-There are three things you can say:
+There are four things you can say:

 • Teach - state a fact: Tokyo is the capital of Japan or capital of Japan is Tokyo.